Rammoy123/intern_Rammoy_Mandal_tier5/README.md

 # intern_Rammoy_Mandal_tier5

-Have implemented each CRUD method except "PUT" . (as i din't get the difference between put and push)
+Have implemented each CRUD method except "PUT" . (as i din't get the difference between put and patch)